adstriegel/cse20289-fa23/assignments/assignment05/Assignment5.md

 * If the argument `-lowbat` is include:
   * Output a CSV friendly list containing `factory_id, name, Hardware, battery_level, battery_updated_date` to standard out
 * Otherwise, output that same information for all beacons to standard out
+   * If `-lowbat` is not an argument, show the information for all of the beacons

+The data files can be found on Canvas in the Files / Assignments / Assignment05 folder.
+The `.zip` files contain a directory with 60 to 80 `.json` files.
+Each of the `.zip` files is for a particular day.

 ### Extra Credit